Do neural networks dream visual illusions?

 “Because of this connection of CNNs with our visual system, in this paper we wanted to see if convolutional networks suffer from similar problems to our visual system.
 Hence, we focused on visual illusions.
 Visual illusions are images that our brain perceives differently from how they actually are,” explains Gómez Vila, first author of the study.

 In their study, the authors trained CNNs for simple tasks also performed by human vision, such as denoising and deblurring.
 What they observed is that these CNNs trained under these experimental conditions are also “deceived” by brightness and color visual illusions in the same way that visual illusions deceive humans.

-The results of this study are consistent with the long-standing hypothesis that considers low-level visual illusions as a by-product of the optimization to natural environments (that a human sees in their everyday).
-Meanwhile, these results highlight the limitations and differences between the human visual system and CNNs artificial neural networks.
+The results of this study are consistent with the long-standing hypothesis that considers low-level visual illusions as a by-product of the optimization to natural environments that humans encounter in their everyday lives..
+Meanwhile, these results highlight the limitations and differences between the human visual system and CNN’s artificial neural networks.

 Reference: “Color illusions also deceive CNNs for low-level vision tasks: Analysis and implications” by A. Gomez-Villa, A. Martín, J. Vazquez-Corral, M. Bertalmío and J. Malo, 4 September 2020, Vision Research.